smysnk/gulp-rev-all/README.md

 It is the philosophy of `gulp-rev` that there should be seperated concerns between revisioning the files AND correcting internal references.
 That is to say it is not `gulp-rev`'s responsibility to analyse or re-write references.
 `gulp-rev-all` does not agree with this idea for the simple reason that to accurately calculate a file's hash for caching purposes you need to take in to consideration child references.

 eg. A revisioned css file makes a reference to an image, if the image contents changes but the filename stays the same.
-The hash of the css file will remain the same since only a reference has changed, its own hash is based solely on the contents of itself.
+The hash of the css file will remain the same since none of its contents have changed, even though a file that it reference has changed.
-If we take in to consideration the dependency graph while calculating the css file hash, we can update that to correctly identify one of its child references has changed.
+If we take in to consideration the dependency graph while calculating the css file hash, we can have it change if any of it child references have changed.

 So `gulp-rev-all` not only handles reference re-writing but it also takes child references into consideration when calculating a hashes.